 The GDPR is the perfect opportunity for organisations to get their information security in order, and in the process, make tangible savings on data management and discovery costs.
 Redscan offers a range of services to assist with GDPR compliance.

-A gap analysis is a good starting point for any organisation wanting to understand its level of GDPR preparedness and can help identify the type of data (both structured and unstructured) being held, whether there is a legitimate interest for holding it and its risk of being compromised.
+A GDPR Data Readiness Assessment is a good starting point for any organisation wanting to understand its level of GDPR preparedness and can help identify the type of data (both structured and unstructured) being held, whether there is a legitimate interest for holding it and its risk of being compromised.

 Achieving Cyber Essentials certification, a government-endorsed cyber security standard, is recommended to demonstrate good practice.
 So too is commissioning a regular penetration test to identify and help address more complex vulnerabilities pertaining to technology, people and processes.